Kentucky’s Retail Food Code Has Changed

 HIGHLY SUSCEPTIBLE POPULATIONS

-The new food code provides additional restrictions and requirements for establishments that serve foods to highly susceptible populations defined as persons who are more likely than other people in the general population to experience food borne disease because they are:
+The food code provides additional restrictions and requirements for establishments that serve foods to highly susceptible populations defined as persons who are more likely than other people in the general population to experience food borne disease because they are:

 - Immunocompromised; preschool age children, or older adults; and